sfirrin/Clean-Google-Calendar/README.md

 I love the functionality and portability of Google Calendar but I didn't like the interface, so I made this.

-To be used with the Stylish browser extension on Google Chrome.
+To be used with the Stylish browser extension on Google Chrome, style available to be installed at https://userstyles.org/styles/133011/simple-gcal .

 May also work on other browsers with Stylish but has not been tested extensively anywhere but Chrome.